MATERIALS

 Elastane/Spandex

-Synthetic polyether-polyurea copolymer known for its exceptional elasticity.
+Synthetic polyether-polyurea copolymer is known for its exceptional elasticity.
 It is stronger and more durable than natural rubber.

 EPS